amarchenko26/metoo/README.md

 - Relief is missing for SH cases 31 times
 - Mean relief $ for SH if case resolved before October 2017, no zeroes: 343578
 - Mean relief $ for SH if case resolved after October 2017, no zeroes: 382291
+- - if htere's a mechanical issue where all years cases are filed december 2016, and so are the cases filed dec 2017 picking up the metoo cases. so when is the right timing? is it 2018 actually?

 - Mean duration for SH cases, before October 1, 2017: 623.1 days
 - Mean duration for SH cases, after October 1, 2017: 403.1 days